 LP352 is being evaluated in a Phase 1 clinical trial in healthy volunteers that consists of five parts.
 Parts A and C are randomized, double-blind, placebo-controlled, parallel-group, SAD and MAD designs.
 Part B is a randomized, double-blind, placebo-controlled, single-dose design, and includes participants from Part A to assess food effect.
 Part D is an open-label, crossover design to assess relative bioavailability and food effect of a liquid formulation.
 Part E is a randomized, double-blind, placebo-controlled, multi-dose titration design.
 Safety and tolerability will be evaluated throughout the clinical trial, and blood sampling and urine collection for PK analysis will be also collected.
+In Parts

-In Parts A, B, C, and E, LP352 will be administered as a capsule formulation.
+A, B, C, and E, LP352 will be administered as a capsule formulation.
 In Part D, LP352 will be administered as a capsule or as a liquid.
 The Phase 1 clinical trial will enroll approximately 94 to 126 healthy participants.

-Part A SAD Results-The SAD portion of the clinical trial has been completed.
+Part A SAD Results-The SAD portion of the clinical trial was completed by Outpost prior to the return of LP352 to Arena.
+Forty participants enrolled and completed the dosing period in Part A, with results available up to 96 hours post-dose.
 Overall, LP352 was observed to be generally well-tolerated, and AEs were consistent with events observed with other centrally acting 5-HT2c agonists.
 Headache was the dose limiting AE, and mild to moderate headache was the most common treatment-emergent AE.
-There were no SAEs reported, and no subjects dropped out due to AEs.
+There were no SAEs reported, and no participants dropped out due to AEs.